justEstif/project-js-final-instagram-clone/Notes.md

   - the header component will be dynamic, if the user is logged in or not
     - we get the user from the user context

+I completed the project but I was unable to upload it to github pages.